openvcash/vcash-scripts/README.md

 I can't be responsible if you broke something.

 ## Req.
-User must be in sudo group :
+User must be in sudo group:

 #### Debian
 As root: user must already exist (non-root-user for example)